Authenticate to Azure Key Vault

 Authorization: Bearer <access_token>

-When an access token isn't supplied, or when a token isn't accepted by the service, an HTTP 401
+When an access token isn't supplied, or when the service rejects a token, an HTTP 401

-error is returned to the client and will include the WWW-Authenticate
+error is returned to the client and includes the WWW-Authenticate

 header, for example: